5 down: UP cops gun down 2 associates of Vikas Dubey

 ADG Law and Order, Prashant Kumar said that the police personnel changing the tyre of the escort vehicle as it had got punctured.
 Mishra tried to escape and was shot down, he also said.

 Both of them carried a reward of Rs 50,000 each.
 With this five criminals involved in the Kanpur shooting have been killed.
-On Wednesday, a team of the UP police engaged Amar Dubey in a gunfight n Hamripur.
+On Wednesday, a team of the UP police engaged Amar Dubey in a gunfight in Hamirpur.
 He succumbed to injuries later.